Lee Harvey Oswald: Murder

 On Sunday, November 24, detectives were escorting Oswald through the basement of Dallas Police Headquarters toward an armored car that was to take him from the city jail (located on the fourth floor of police headquarters) to the nearby county jail.
 At 11:21 a.m.
 CST, Dallas nightclub operator Jack Ruby approached Oswald from the side of the crowd and shot him once in the abdomen at close range.
 As the shot rang out, a police detective recognized Ruby and exclaimed: "Jack, you son of a bitch!"
 The crowd outside the headquarters applauded when they heard that Oswald had been shot.

+As Oswald descended in the elevator to the basement, his last recorded words were "I want to see the American Civil Liberties Union".
+When the shot rang out, Oswald screamed "Oh!" in pain and his hands clutched at his stomach as he moaned while slumping to the floor.
+While Ruby was subdued by police, Oswald was carried back into the basement level jail office.
+Detective Billy Combest asked Oswald, "Do you have anything you want to tell us now?"
+Oswald shook his head.

-An unconscious Oswald was taken by ambulance to Parkland Memorial Hospital—the same hospital where Kennedy was pronounced dead two days earlier.
+Drifting in and out of consciousness, Oswald was placed in an ambulance and was driven to Parkland Memorial Hospital, the same hospital where Kennedy was pronounced dead two days earlier.
+Frederick Bieberdorf, a medical student on duty who rode in the ambulance, said that—several blocks before reaching the hospital—Oswald started thrashing about, resisting Beiberdorf's efforts of heart massage and attempting to free an oxygen mask over his mouth.
 Oswald died at 1:07 p.m; Dallas police chief Jesse Curry announced his death on a TV news broadcast.

 At 2:45 p.m. the same day, an autopsy was performed on Oswald in the Office of the County Medical Examiner.
 Dallas County medical examiner Earl Rose announced the results of the gross autopsy: "The two things that we could determine were, first, that he died from a hemorrhage from a gunshot wound, and that otherwise he was a physically healthy male."
 Rose's examination found that the bullet entered Oswald's left side in the front part of the abdomen and caused damage to his spleen, stomach, aorta, vena cava, kidney, liver, diaphragm, and eleventh rib before coming to rest on his right side.

 A network television pool camera was broadcasting live to cover the transfer; millions of people watching on NBC saw the shooting as it happened, and on other networks within minutes afterward.
-In 1964, Robert H. Jackson of the Dallas Times Herald was awarded the Pulitzer Prize for Photography for his photograph taken just a moment after the shot was fired, as Oswald began to double over in pain.
+In 1964, Robert H. Jackson of the Dallas Times Herald was awarded the Pulitzer Prize for Photography for his photograph taken immediately after the shot was fired, as Oswald began to double over in pain.